duncgibbs/obsidian-notes/Millenial Draculas/Cyrus Chandler.md

 - Memory 4
 	- Elle Blivins gives me a Nord Piano 4 for my 16th birthday, apologizing that it isn't a car.
 I tell her I didn't want a car.
 We share a kiss.
 - Memory 5
+	- Home for Winter Break, my sister and I get our booster shot of Covid-19 vaccine from our new physician, Dr. Acula.
+He injects us with a chemical causing vampirism, and a week later, back at college, we begin to turn.

 ## Skills